 While there is a ton of competition for attention, #GivingTuesday has also grown year after year and hundreds of millions of dollars are now given on this day.

-I’m talking about a simple and emotive story that demonstrates the impact of the work you are doing and the importance of your financial supporters.
+Look for a simple and emotive story that demonstrates the impact of the work you are doing and the importance of your donors and advocates.

 Find a photo to support the story, if you can, and write out the story in a short paragraph or two.